Yang Tingbao: Education

-Career as an Architect
+Career as an architect

 Major projects directed by Yang involved Nanjing Central Stadium, the Tsinghua University Library Addition, Heping Hotel, Southeast University (China) campus amongst others.
 He also took part in the design of People's Grand Hall, Beijing Train Station and the Chairman Mao Memorial.
 He presided, participated, or directed over 100 projects in China, mainly in Nanjing and Beijing.

 Republic of China era (1912–49)

 In 1927, he returned to China and joined Jitai Architecture and Engineering as a design supervisor.
 He worked there until 1948.

-Between 1930-1931, Yang added the West and Middle side to the Tsinghua University Library, in which the East side was earlier designed by the American architect, Henry Murphy.
+Between 1930 and 1931, Yang added the West and Middle side to the Tsinghua University Library, in which the East side was earlier designed by the American architect, Henry Murphy.
 The library was used as a wartime hospital during the Sino-Japanese War.
 In 1982, a second addition was designed by a professor Guan Zhaoye of Tsinghua University.

 After the fourth National Athletic Games in Hangzhou in 1930, Republican President Chiang Kai-shek announced that a central stadium would be built in the capital Nanjing for the National Athletic Games in the future.
-In 1931, Yang Tingbao and his team won the competition for Nanjing Central Statium and construction was completed in the same year.
+In 1931, Yang Tingbao and his team won the competition for Nanjing Central Stadium and construction was completed in the same year.

 In 1932, Yang took part in the Historical Building Renovation Project in Beijing, where he worked closely with local craftsmen in Beijing.